 Artemisia O’bi, M.A.

-I approach the healing arts with the outlook that we’re more able to embrace life when we can traverse our inner world with compassion, self-acceptance, and at least a little bit of humor.
-Any day is a good day to make a change, even a small one.
+I approach the healing arts with the outlook that we’re more able to embrace our lives when we can traverse our inner worlds with compassion, self-acceptance, and at least a little bit of humor.
 My journey into Chinese medicine grew out of a longstanding fascination with the relationship between psychology and physiology, along with a love for ancient ways of looking at human nature.
 In my practice, I work with a broad scope of health imbalances, with special attention on digestion, emotion, and women’s health.

 Path to Chinese medicine